Analysis of d-Hop Dominating Set Problem for Directed Graph with Indegree Bounded by One: Abstract

 \section{Abstract}

-d-hop dominating set problem was introduced for cluster formation in wireless ad-hoc networks and is proved to be NP-complete.
-Dominating set problem for directed graph with indegree of at most $1$ can be solved polynomially.
-In this article we perform an analysis of d-hop dominating set problem for directed graph with indegree $1$.
-We show that the problem can be solved polynomially by exploiting certain properties of the graph under consideration.
+Efficient communication between nodes in ad-hoc networks can be established through repeated cluster formations with designated \textit{cluster-heads}.
+In this context minimum d-hop dominating set problem was introduced for cluster formation in ad-hoc networks and is proved to be NP-complete.
+Hence, an exact solution to this problem for certain subclass of graphs (representing an ad-hoc network) can be beneficial.
+In this short paper we perform computational complexity analysis of minimum d-hop dominating set problem for directed graphs with in-degree bounded by $1$.
+The optimum solution of the problem can be found polynomially by exploiting certain properties of the graph under consideration.
+For a digraph $G_{D}=(V_D,E_D)$ an $\mathcal{O}(|V_D|^2)$ solution is provided to the problem.